Glossary

 Technical SEO

-Technical SEO is the work of making sure search engines can crawl, index, and render a site cleanly, by tuning the infrastructure underneath the content.
+Making sure search engines can crawl, index, and render a site cleanly by tuning its infrastructure.

 The tools and platforms (LMS, authoring software, video hosting) used to design, deliver, and track workplace training.